takaswie/presentations/20181021/contents.md

  * ALSA control core has a feature called as `user-defined element set`
  * [RFC][PATCH 0/2] ALSA: control: limit life time of user-defined element set
      * http://mailman.alsa-project.org/pipermail/alsa-devel/2016-September/112525.html
+ * A new access flag might be introduced
+     * SNDRV_CTL_ELEM_ACCESS_OWNER_BOUND?
+     * need to keep logical meaning of SNDRV_CTL_IOCTL_ELEM_LOCK/UNLOCK operations

 ## Restriction for the number of user-defined control element set per sound card

  * As of v4.20, one sound card instance can have 32 sets of control element set
- * This is a bit small to register control element sets for some devices
+ * This is a bit small to register control element sets required for some devices
-     * audio and music units on IEEE 1394 bus for studio purpose
+     * audio and music units on IEEE 1394 bus for studio purpose;
+       e.g. solo/mute/gain/balance for multiplexer inputs to multiplexer outputs up to 32 channels

 # Another approach to produce language bindings by GObject Introspection.